chiroptical/texcollab/README.md

 # What the heck is the "Advisor-Student/s Mergeless" model?

 As I said, I dislike `git merge` for LaTeX and our group needed a simple workflow for everyone involved with a project.
 So, the model consists of the `master` branch (your advisor's branch!) and a branch for each "student" (I will refer to myself as the student i.e. the `barrymoo` branch).
 The student is never allowed to commit to `master` and my advisor is never allowed to commit to `barrymoo`.
 Neither the student nor the advisor will ever `texcollab merge` (note it doesn't even exist!).

-# Directory Structure and Explaination
+# Directory Structure and Explanation

 ```
 ├── .texcollab